minutis-redcall/redcall/CONTRIBUTING.md

 Now you can play!

 ### Preproduction & Production

+Most of the time, I will be here to push your changes in preproduction or in production.
+Just ask!

-The project is built to run on Google App Engine.
-Once you'll get signed (either a professional contract or as a red cross volunteer), you will get the accesses and the preproduction & production dotenvs.
+Otherwise, the project is built to run on Google App Engine.
+Once you'll get signed (either a professional contract or as a red cross volunteer), you will get the write accesses to this repository, to the prod / preprod projects in GCP, and to the right dotenvs.

 Then, you will be able to use scripts in [deploy](deploy) to perform operations (can be changed for a more professional tool, all ideas welcome).